The transfer process

 The confidential student transfer process has been designed by the education department in collaboration with the Office for Women's Domestic Violence Services and SAPOL.

-For more information about confidential transfer to another school contact the Child and Student Wellbeing Unit on 8226 1323.
+For more information about confidential transfer to another school contact Engagement and Wellbeing on 8226 1989.

 Adjusting to the new school